CricketBr/Crickets-Shorthand-Site/orth-cnsl-ref.md

 Manual: happiness, thoughtfulness, `hapyns, ^otfl.ns` -- ***Deprecated***

 ![shorthand image](assets/supp-bits/goodness-s.png){: .sup1row}\
-Supplement: goodness
+Supplement: goodness,

 ![shorthand image](assets/revised-split/ness-r12.jpg){: .rev}\
-Revised: ns, slyness, faithfulness, senselessness
+Revised: ns, slyness, faithfulness, senselessness,

 Note in thoughtfulness that ns is not marked as raised.
 It is in position 2, and positions are relative.